devmilitiax/mercury/README.md

 ![alt text](https://i.postimg.cc/wBz5d60N/Screenshot-2025-10-12-224531.png)
 ![alt text](https://i.postimg.cc/y6GF8hLB/Screenshot-2025-10-12-224558.png)

-Basically i dev the save and load functions for the GRAPEJS editor and a crud for the SMTP and a BULK script with PHPMailer
+Basically i dev
+- the save and load functions for the GRAPEJS editor
+- A crud for Editor and the SMTP
+- And a BULK script with PHPMailer

 - DEV STACK: